Banff and Lake Louise's 2022 Christmas Gift Guide

 For the softest gloves, sweaters and scarves, make a beeline for Qiviuk whose woollen items are made from musk ox wool and silk fibres.

 Ammonite is a dazzling gemstone glowing with iridescent colours that range from emerald to scarlet.
 Made from fossilized shells it comes with unique bragging rights - ammonite can only be found in Alberta.
-For that someone special who likes their bling, suss out the original ammonite jewelry and works of art inside MJ Western Stones, Rocks & Gems Canada and Rock Paper Silver.
+For that someone special who likes their bling, suss out the original ammonite jewelry and works of art inside MJ Western Stones, Rocks and Gems Canada and Rock Paper Silver.

 Festive family picks